 FUNDING USE HOW WE CAN HELP The LEA must reserve at least 20 percent of funds to address learning loss through the implementation of evidence-based interventions and ensure that those interventions respond to students' social, emotional, and academic needs and address the disproportionate impact of COVID-19 on underrepresented student subgroups Arts Integration and STEAM qualify in this area.
-Specific resources/programs we have that meet this requirement: • SEL and the Arts Course • Cultural Responsiveness and the Arts Course • Arts Integration Lesson Packs • The Accelerator Program (includes everything listed above).
-Purchasing educational technology (including hardware, software, connectivity, assistive technology, and adaptive equipment) for students that aids in regular and substantive educational interaction between students and their classroom instructors, including students from low-income families and children with disabilities.
-Our Arts Integration Lesson Packs work well here as each lesson also comes with a website for students to use to enhance their learning and ensure learning is accessible for all.
+Specific resources/programs we have that meet this requirement: The Accelerator Platform This all-in-one solution for teachers using arts integration and STEAM provides: Lesson plans Resources and Professional Development Many school districts are currently using The Accelerator to address learning loss by using the standards-aligned lessons as interventions both during the school year, and during the summer.
+Purchasing educational technology (including hardware, software , connectivity, assistive technology, and adaptive equipment) for students that aids in regular and substantive educational interaction between students and their classroom instructors, including students from low-income families Our Arts Integration Lesson Packs from the Accelerator also work well here as each lesson also comes with a website for students to use to enhance their learning and ensure learning is accessible for all.
+Additionally, the Accelerator scope and sequences provide teachers with specific accommodations for students with disabilities and English Language Learners.

+and children with disabilities.
 Anything addressing learning loss.
 The Accelerator offers curriculum that can be used for interventions, as well as PD for teachers on specific strategies and research-based tools for closing achievement gaps.
 Supporting students in underserved groups to provide equity, including: low-income, racial and ethnic, gender, English Learners.
 The workshops and courses in the Accelerator provide PD in supporting these learners, and the curriculum provides equitable opportunities for all students in these groups to learn in and through creative means.
 Continuity of Service.
 Accelerator memberships allow teachers to quickly shift between in-person and online instruction using the curriculum, as well as address their PD requirements regardless of location